posted on 22/11/2004

 Scottish Winter Mountaineering Courses

 Based in the Cairngorms in January, these bridge the gap between summer climbing/walking and winter mountaineering.
 The ratio is 1 instructor to 6 participants, two days in duration.
 The courses cover use of ice axe and crampons, navigation and avalanche assessment.
 The courses will be administered and run by Plas y Brenin so please contact them for application forms & full information.
-The deadline for applications is usually mid October.
+The deadline for applications is usually the end of October.